 - chest pain,

 You need not have all of these symptoms to qualify for a particular rating.
-It is, however, important to know what the possible symptoms.
+It is, however, important to know what the possible symptoms may be.
 That way you can inform your doctors, and the VA, if you are having these symptoms.

 VA assigns a 60% rating where you experience symptoms at a less stringent level of exercise.
 These symptoms include fast walking or light yard work.
 VA includes in light yard work weeding or mowing the lawn with a power mower (a level of 3-5 METs).
 A 60% rating would also be appropriate if you have heart failure.
 If, in the last year, you had more than one episode of acute congestive heart failure in the past year.